dont-you/dereferencer/README.md

 [comment]: # (some about dereferencing with example) The dereferencer removes all properties with the key `$ref` from the init schema and instead sets the obtained schema by the `$ref` value.
 This process is recursive and stops when all references from init and dereferenced schemas have been removed.
 At the output, we get the single schema containing all the dereferenced schemas

-For example we have the document customer.json
+For example, we have the document customer.json

 **customer.json:**
 ```json